 - Then there’s the karma or action family.
-It is represented by a sword.
+That’s represented by a sword.
 The main Buddha-figure is Amoghasiddhi, but Tara is also in this family.

 - The last one is the vajra family.
-Vajra is like a thunderbolt or lightning bolt – it’s actually usually a little ritual instrument.
+Vajra is like a thunderbolt or lightning bolt; it’s actually a little ritual instrument.
 The main Buddha-figure is Akshobhya.

 Those are the general names.
-You might as well know those although we won’t work so much with them.
-But as general information, it is perhaps helpful to know.
+We might as well know those, although we won’t work so much with them.
+As general information, it is perhaps helpful to know.

 Regardless of which aspect fits in which family in different systems, let’s work now with one level of the five.
 The most general system of the five family traits would be the five things that would develop into all the aspects of a Buddha.
 The five here are (1) mental activity.
-There’s always some sort of mental activity going on: the rising of an appearance, the knowing of things.
+There’s always some sort of mental activity going on, the rising of an appearance, the knowing of things.
 Then there are (2) good qualities that come with that, in terms of compassion, understanding and so on.
 There’s (3) bodily expression.
 We all have a body.
 There’s (4) verbal expression.
 We all have speech.
-We all have (5) some sort of activity that has an influence on others or on ourselves.
-Usually we talk about that in terms of body, speech, mind, qualities and activities.
-They can be, obviously, explained in different orders.
+We all have (5) some sort of activity that has an influence on others or ourselves.
+Usually, we talk about that in terms of body, speech, mind, qualities and activities.
+They can be explained in different orders too.

 These are things that we all have.
 They don’t change in terms of their nature.
-We in our everyday life have this all the time and we will have these five aspects as a Buddha as well.
+In our everyday life we have them all the time and we will have these five aspects as a Buddha as well.
 (1) We’re always going to have some mental activity: knowing something, seeing, hearing, or whatever.
-(2) That’s going to be with certain qualities.
+(2) That’s going to be with certain good qualities.
 (3) This will have some sort of physical expression.
-It could have a gross expression in terms of our body: the body language, the expression on your face, what you actually look like.
+It could have a gross expression in terms of our body: the body language, the expression on our face, what we actually look like.
 (4) It will have a verbal expression.
-You may not be talking all the time, but there is some sort of communication that is there, even a silent communication.
-But if we think in terms of verbal expression, that also is going to have the tone of our voice, the loudness, the softness: all these things communicate, not just the words.
-(5) This is going to have some sort of influence: whether our state of mind and the expression we’re doing has an influence on others, if we are with others, or even when we’re not with others.
-When we’re by ourselves, it has an influence on ourselves: how we feel and so on.
+We may not be talking all the time, but there is some sort of communication that is there, even a silent communication.
+However, if we think in terms of verbal expression, that is also going to have the tone of our voice, the loudness, the softness: all these things communicate, not just the words.
+(5) This is going to have some sort of influence: whether our state of mind and the expression we’re having has an influence on others, if we are with others, or even when we’re not with others.
+When we’re by ourselves, it has an influence on ourselves, how we feel and so on.
 Doesn’t it?
-We have these five.
+We always have these five aspects.

-These are things which can operate on different levels, but they are always there: they can be developed, in other words.
+These are things that can operate on different levels, but they are always there; they can be developed, in other words.
 At least most of them can be developed, in terms of when we are aware of something, then the qualities that are within can develop with more compassion, less compassion, more understanding and less understanding.
 The expression that we have on our face or the way we hold our body can be completely blank, or it could be a terrible frown on our face, or it could be a smile.
-The appearance that we give is something which is there all the time, isn’t it?
-It could be an appearance which is pleasant and could be more helpful for others, or it could be blank; that will play a role in our interaction with others.
-These things will have an effect on ourselves as well: if we are always hunched over like this and our muscles are always tense, that’s the way that our body is; it definitely has an influence on us, doesn’t it?
-I’m sure, as many of you have a yoga background, you are quite aware of this aspect.
-The way that we communicate verbally can be with appropriate words or with inappropriate words.
+The appearance that we give is something that is there all the time, isn’t it?
+It could be an appearance that is pleasant and could be more helpful for others, or it could be blank, and that will play a role in our interaction with others.
+These things will have an effect on ourselves as well; if we are always hunched over and our muscles are always tense, that’s the way that our body is, and it definitely has an influence on us, doesn’t it?
+I’m sure you understand, as many of you have a yoga background and are quite aware of this aspect.
+The way that we communicate verbally can be with appropriate or inappropriate words.
 We can express ourselves clearly or not clearly.
 The emotional tone that is there with the words is very, very important.
 Volume.
 All these things can be adjusted, can be worked with and developed.

-What I would suggest as an exercise is that we break into small groups of three people, if it divides evenly like that.
-It could be two if it doesn’t divide evenly into three or four.
+What I would suggest as an exercise is that we break into small groups of three people.
 What we would have is one person speaking to another person.
-There is the speaker, the listener, and the observer – one or two observers.
-One, the speaker, would say, “How lovely it is to meet you!”, “to see you!” or “How are you?” these sort of things.
-You have this little sort of interaction there.
-Don’t just have this for one second, but say something.
+There are the speaker, the listener and the observer.
+One, the speaker, would say, for example, “How lovely it is to meet you!” or “How are you?”
+We have this little sort of interaction there.
+Don’t just have this for one second but say something.
 Then everybody – the three people – report what was going on with these five aspects here.
 What was going on with the mind?
 What qualities were there?
 What feelings did you have?
 What emotions did you have?
 What was going on with the body language, appearance?
 What was going on in the facial expression?
 What was going on with the tone of voice, the actual words?
-What influence did it have from the point of view of the speaker, from the point of view of the person who heard this, and from the point of view of the observer?
-Discuss it among you.
+What influence did they have from the point of view of the speaker, from the point of view of the person who heard this, and from the point of view of the observer?
+Discuss it among your group.